A female in wader in the dark holding up two large rainbow trouts. One in each hand

 Food is my passion.
 If Iโ€™m not in the kitchen cooking or baking you probably find me growing, catching or gathering food.

-I’m a qualified chef and worked in many kitchens in different countries and places.
+I’m a qualified chef who traveled around the world working in professional kitchens in different countries.

 venison schnitzel with roasted potatoes and rosemary sprigs